eshaan7/DefiLoom/README.md

 A CLI tool that uses PowerLoom's DeFi API to discover Arbitrage and LP APY opportunities.

+Submitted as part of [ETHIndia 2022, Bangalore, India](https://ethindia.co/).

 ## Demo

 [![Demo on asciicast](https://asciinema.org/a/542338.svg)](https://asciinema.org/a/542338)